cderickson/MTGO-Tracker/README.md

 	- Control the dropdown menu options available when making revisions.
 	- Add or delete options under their respective header.
 	- Each option MUST be on it's own line.
-	- Do not alter headers in this file.
+	- Do not alter the pre-existing headers in this file.
 - - - -
 ## Data Viewing
 ### Filtering: